wpendl99/.github/profile/webServices/login/login.md

 ## Testing it out

-With everything implemented we can use curl to try everything out.
+With everything implemented we can use curl to try it out.
 First start up the web service from VS Code by pressing `F5` and selecting `node.js` as the debugger if you have not already done that.
-You can set break points on all of the different endpoints to see what they do and inspect the different variables.
+You can set breakpoints on all of the different endpoints to see what they do and inspect the different variables.
 Then open a console window and run the following curl commands.
-You should see similar results.
+You should see similar results as what is shown below.
 Note that the `-c` and `-b` parameters tell curl to store and use cookies with the given file.

 ```sh
 ➜  curl -X POST localhost:8080/auth/create -H 'Content-Type:application/json' -d '{"email":"지안@id.com", "password":"toomanysecrets"}'